jbranchmaster/upgraded-engine/recipies/lunch_dinner/10_methi_mushroom_curry.md

 # Methi Mushroom Curry
 This goes well as a curry with bagara rice or chapathi.
+Takes 1 to 1.5 hours to prepare.

 # Core Ingredients
  - Serves `4` light eaters